SumitSingh786/Morse-Code-Translator-In-Python/README.md

 # Morse-Code-Translator-In-Python

-Please make sure Not to change the location of the Python File, otherwise some background and button images might fail to work.
+Please make sure NOT to change the location of the Python File, otherwise some background and button images may fail to work correctly.
 Let it be inside the folder.

 Thank you,